uviclibraries/html-css/act-3.md

 <img src="https://www.w3schools.com/css/img_selector.gif" alt="CSS terms image">

 - Note that the CSS declaration lives within "**curly brackets**" `{` `}`.
-Think of these curly brackets like the open and closed tags do in HMTL.
+Think of these curly brackets like the open and closed tags in HMTL.
 - The example above shows all the "values" that would apply to any and all `h1` tags in your HTML file.
-- Note also the use and placement of the **semicolon(s)**.
+- Note the use and placement of the **semicolon(s)**.
 Semicolons signify the end of individual declarations.
 - <mark>**Important**</mark>: always add a semicolon at the end of each declaration.
-Also, do not (accidentally) add any spaces before the semicolon or your declaration will not work, or be "invalid":
+Do not (accidentally) add any spaces before the semicolon or your declaration will not work, or be "invalid":
   - Wrong (invalid): `color:blue ;`
   - Correct (valid): `color:blue;`
 - Note that CSS is written with USA spelling, so it's "color" not "colour".
 - A declaration block can hold multiple properties.
 Each property should be on its own line because it makes the block easy to read.
 - Technically, it does not matter what order we place our delcarations.
 Modern computers and browsers read CSS very quickly.
 However, if you had a large CSS file, with hundreds of declarations, page-load times can be affected and it will be important to keep your CSS tidy and easy to read.
-For reasons of speed, and more, web developers have developed a set of best practices around using CSS, which you will encounter eventually if you carry on in web development.
+- For reasons of speed, readability, and more, web developers typically use a variety of CSS best practices, which you will encounter eventually if you carry on in web development.
 - Here is an example of a well formed CSS "ruleset" (which contains the selector, declarations, properties, and values):

  ```